andreafortuna/andreafortuna.github.com/_posts/2016-01-20-phone-privacy.md

 He is currently the principal technologist at the *American Civil Liberties Union*.

-Christopher is also one of the early proponents of the [*Do Not Track (DNT) HTTP header field*](https://en.wikipedia.org/wiki/Do_Not_Track){:target="_blank"}, that requests that a web application disable either its tracking of an individual user.Christopher is also one of the early proponents of the *Do Not Track (DNT) HTTP header field*, that asks a web application to stop tracking individual users.
+Christopher is also one of the early proponents of the *Do Not Track (DNT) HTTP header field*, that asks a web application to stop tracking individual users.

 <hr>